YanivHaliwa/Linux-Stuff/readme.md

 - **txtf**: Bash script to find specific types of sensitive files in a target directory.

 ## cyber
+- **haid**: A hash analysis and identification using multiple linux tools.
+- **encode**: A versatile encoding utility for various formats and hash functions.
 - **decode**: A comprehensive decoding tool supporting various encoding formats.
 - **dir_finder**: An asynchronous directory discovery tool for web servers.
-- **encode**: A versatile encoding utility for various formats and hash functions.
 - **getlink**: A simple web scraper to extract links from a given webpage.
-- **haid**: A hash analysis and identification using multiple tools.
 - **hashc**: A Bash script wrapper for Hashcat.
 - **hashline**: A Python script for processing hash files.
 - **johng**: A Bash script for cracking GPG-encrypted files using John the Ripper.